rm-controls/rm_controllers/rm_shooter_controllers/README.md

 * **`anti_block_angle`** (double)

-  If enter block state, the friction wheel will reverse `anti_block_angle` (in rad) to try to get rid of the blocking, if the friction wheel get rid of block state successfully, the state of shooter controller will switch to push.
+  If enter block state, the friction wheel will reverse `anti_block_angle` (in rad) to try to get rid of blocking, if the friction wheel get rid of block state successfully, the state of shooter controller will switch to push.

 * **`anti_block_threshold`** (double)